paragi/express-session-rsdb/README.md

 A very fast and lightweight file storage solution.

-The storage provides garbage collection of expired sessions (if not disabled)
+The storage provides garbage collection of expired sessions.

 ## Installation
 ```sh